lucastliu/gmailfs/README.md

 ##### Create the Configuration File

-Within the project root, create a new file named `config.ini` Fill the contents according to this template, replacing the fields with your information:
+Within the project root, create a new file named `config.ini` Fill the contents according to this template, replacing the your fields with your information:

 ```
 [GMAIL]
-email = your_account@gmail.com
-topic = projects/your_project_full_ID/topics/your_topic_name
+topic = projects/your_project_full_ID_123/topics/your_topic_name
 subname = your_subscription_name
+projectid = your_project_ID_123
 ```